 Effective February 12, 2021, the Internal Revenue Service (IRS) has begun receiving 2020 tax returns in the U.S.

-In 2020, the Americans have moved to Canada in record numbers.
+In 2020, Americans have moved to Canada in record numbers.
 Whether you have recently moved to Canada or have been living here for a while, there are a couple of things to know when it comes to your tax obligations.

-Disclaimer: This post is for general information purposes and should not be considered as advice of any kind.
-Due to the complicated nature of the U.S. Canada Cross border tax issues, you are recommended to seek formal advice to determine your reporting obligations.
+Disclaimer: This post is for general information purposes and should not be considered advice of any kind.
+Due to the complicated nature of the U.S.-Canada Cross border tax issues, you are recommended to seek formal advice to determine your reporting obligations.

 U.S. Citizens residing in Canada need to file U.S. tax returns too

-This is perhaps one of the major differences between U.S. and Canadian income tax systems.
+This is perhaps one of the major differences between the U.S. and Canadian income tax systems.

 The United States taxes its citizens and permanent residents on their worldwide income regardless of wherever they live in the world.
-Canada, on the other hand, only taxes its “tax residents’ on the worldwide income.
+Canada, on the other hand, only taxes its “tax residents’ on their worldwide income.
 Therefore, an American residing in Canada must file a U.S. income tax return and report worldwide income whereas a Canadian residing in the U.S. may not have to file a Canadian income tax return unless there is Canadian-sourced income.